midnightntwrk/midnight-template-repo/CONTRIBUTING.md

 * **Pull Requests:** Code contributions are submitted via Pull Requests.
 * **Fork the Repository:** Create your own fork of the Midnight repository.
-* **Create a Branch:** Make your changes in a separate branch.
+* **Create a Branch:** Make your changes in a separate branch, prefixed with a short name moniker (e.g. `jill-my-feature`).
 * **Follow Coding Standards:** Adhere to the coding style guides specified in our documentation.
 * **Write Tests:** Include unit tests and integration tests to cover your changes.
 * **Commit Messages:** Write clear and concise commit messages.
 * **Submit Pull Request:** Submit your pull request to the appropriate branch in the main repository.
+* **Please do not `--force` pushes** - doing so means that reviewers will have to re-review all commits in the PR rather than commits since last review.
 * **Code Review:** All pull requests undergo code review by project maintainers.
   Be prepared to address feedback from reviewers.

 ## Requirements for Acceptable Contributions:

 * **Coding Standards:** Code must adhere to the coding style guides defined in our documentation
 * **Testing:** New functionality must include corresponding unit tests and integration tests.
 * **Documentation:** Code changes should be accompanied by proposed relevant documentation updates.
 * **License:** All contributions must be compatible with the project's license.
   Where possible all files should have this license header:

 ```
 // This file is part of <REPLACE WITH REPOSITORY NAME>.